JackLagas/Notes/content/index.md

 ---
-title: Welcome to Quartz
+title: Jack's Notes
 ---

-This is a blank Quartz installation.
+This is the homepage for my notes.

-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+⚠️ UNDER CONSTRUCTION ⚠️